oneoaas-golib/bosun/docs/definitions.md

 Executes the given expression and returns the first result that includes the tag key/value pairs of the alert instance.
 In other words, it evaluates the expression within the context of the alert.
 So if you have an alert that could trigger multiple incidents (i.e. `host=*`) then the expression will return data specific to the host for this alert.

 If the expression results in an error nil will be returned and `.Errors` will be appended to.
 If the result set is empty, than `NaN` is returned.
 Otherwise the value of the first matching result in the set is returned.
-That result can be any type of value that Bosun can return (TODO: link to a document that shows the types that can be returned, and their structure as they appear to templates) since the type returned by Eval is dependent on what the return type of the expression it evaluates.
+That result can be any type of value that Bosun can return since the type returned by Eval is dependent on what the return type of the expression it evaluates.
 Mostly commonly it will be float64 when used to evaluate an expression that is enclosed in a reduction like in the following example:

 ```
 alert eval {